 Minimum reserve requirements

-Fulfilling the reserve requirement
+Fulfilment of the minimum reserve requirement

-- An account in the Payments Module (PM) of TARGET2
+- An account in the Payments Module (PM) of TARGET2.

-- An account in the Home Accounting Module (HAM) of TARGET2
+- An account in the Home Accounting Module (HAM) of TARGET2.

 Access to standing facilities and participation in monetary policy operations